What To Know About Drinking Cranberry Juice With Warfarin

 While you don't have to give up drinking cranberry juice if you're taking warfarin, Drugs.com suggests keeping your vitamin K intake consistent.
 In other words, if you already were drinking a glass of cranberry juice a day before you were prescribed warfarin, you should be fine.
 However, you don't want to start taking a multivitamin that has vitamin K in it unless you check with your doctor.
 You also don't want to suddenly eat more fruits and vegetables high in vitamin K once you start taking warfarin.

 Warfarin has 147 major interactions with drugs, alcohol, and food, according to Drugs.com.
-A drink or two won't significantly affect warfarin, but drinking more than that could increase your risk of bleeding.
+A glass or two won't significantly affect the effectiveness of warfarin, but drinking more than that could potentially cause an issue.
 You could also see a risk of bleeding if you take warfarin with fish oil, vitamin E, steroids, or nonsteroidal anti-inflammatory drugs.
 Talk to your doctor if you're taking supplements such as flaxseed, psyllium fiber, kava kava, or red yeast rice for their potential interaction with warfarin.